List of Elemental Gelade characters: Minor characters

 Parl is a weak Edel Raid, compared to Kuea and Ren, and Beazon's partner.
 In the anime, Parl is a Sting Raid instead.
 When reacting with Beazon, Parl creates a large lion head cannon on his left hand and a giant sword on his other arm.
 She becomes a Sting Raid because Beazon wanted power and she wanted to be that power to show him her love.
 However, Beazon thinks of her as just a tool, completely obsessed with obtaining Ren's power after discovering her.
-Parl's Elemental Gelade (Sting Raid crest in the anime) is shattered by Cou's attack and she becomes a normal human again.
+After Parl's Elemental Gelade (Sting Raid crest in the anime) is shattered by Coud's attack, she becomes a normal human again.

-In the anime, after Beazon's final battle with Cou, she manages to survive and seemingly reforms as she smiles at Cou and Ren as they hurry to escape the crumbling castle.
-She is later shown bandaging her arm sitting atop the rubble at the episode's end.
-She later joins the Red Lynx sky pirates towards the end of the anime and seems to be paired with Boss.
+In the anime, after Beazon's final battle with Coud, she manages to survive and seemingly reforms, as she smiles at Cou and Ren as they flee the crumbling castle.
+By the end of the episode, she is later shown bandaging her arm sitting atop the rubble at the episode's end.
+Towards the end of the anime, she later joins the Red Lynx sky pirates and seems to be paired with Boss.

 In the manga, she reappears later with bandages on her face.
-The incident at Beazon's manor has also left her mentally unstable and she appears to suffer from an inferiority complex towards Ren(and by extension, all Shichiko-Hoju).
-She harbors a single-minded vendetta against Cou and Ren and seems obsessed with the notion of defeating them in order to prove that a normal Edel Raid can surpass the power of a Shichiko-Hoju.
+The incident at Beazon's manor has also left her mentally unstable and she appears to suffer from an inferiority complex towards Ren, and by extension, all Shichiko-Hoju.
+She harbors a single-minded vendetta against Coud and Ren and seems obsessed with the notion of defeating them in order to prove that a normal Edel Raid can surpass the power of a Shichiko-Hoju.